embeddedgo/embeddedgo.github.io/getting_started.md

 ### Prerequisites

-1. Go complier.
+1. Go complier

    You can download it from [go.dev/dl](https://go.dev/dl/).

-2. Git command.
+2. Git command

    To install git on Linux use the package manager provided by your Linux distribution (apt, pacman, rpm, ...).